Maximato: Creating the PNR

 Logo of the Partido Nacional Revolucionario, with the colors of the Mexican flag.

 Emilio Portes Gil, interim president of Mexico of 1928 to 1930.

 Since Calles could not succeed himself in the presidency but wished to retain power, he sought a political solution.
 The long-term solution he conceived was momentous for Mexican politics.
 In his final informe or report to congress on 1 September 1928, a little more than a month after Obregón's assassination, he declared that "There is no personality of indisputable stature, with a firm hold on public opinion and enough personal and political force to merit general confidence through is mere name and prestige."
 He went on to call for "the peaceful evolutionary development of Mexico as an institutional country, in which men may become, as they should be, mere accidents with no real importance beside the perpetual and august serenity of institutions and laws."

 Calles had already called on thirty prominent generals, who might have vied for power in the wake of Obregón's assassination, to agree to a civilian as interim president until new elections could take place.
-Emilio Portes Gil became interim president, taking office on 1 December 1928 and serving until 5 February 1930.
+Emilio Portes Gil became interim president, taking office on 1 December 1928, the date on which Obregón's government was to begin, until 5 February 1930, when the term of constitutional president Pascual Ortiz Rubio began.
+His presidency was strongly influenced by Plutarco Elías Calles, to the point that he selected the members of the presidential cabinet, despite which Portes Gil was able to carry out his own political projects in the country.
+On 3 March 1929, the Escobar Rebellion began with the publication of the Plan of Hermosillo, which accused Calles of the death of Obregón, declared itself against the government of Portes Gil, and proclaimed General José Gonzalo Escobar as president.
+This insurrection allowed Calles to be appointed Secretary of War and Navy, a position he used, together with the Escobar Rebellion, to rid himself of generals whose loyalty to him he doubted.
+Among the main actions during his presidency were the creation of the National Revolutionary Party on 4 March 1929, and the organization of the 1929 presidential election, in which the main contenders were José Vasconcelos and Pascual Ortiz Rubio.
 Calles retained power, despite his having said that "never, for any motivation and in no circumstances will the current president of the Republic of Mexico come to occupy that position again."
 That declaration was a repudiation of the constitutional change that had allowed re-election of previous president and forestalled any president in the future from seeking re-election.